Mount Everest region Tibet

 What to see in the Everest region

-Rongphu Monastery: Rongphu is the highest monastery in Tibet, was established in 1902 by a Nyingmapa Lama.
+Rongphu is the highest monastery in Tibet and was established in 1902 by a Nyingmapa Lama.
 There were once 500 monks and nuns living here.
 At Rongphu Monastery, the nuns and monks use the same prayer hall but have separate residences.
 The monastery and its large Chorten (a Lamaist shrine or monument) can make a great photograph with Everest thrusting its head skyward in the background.
 The elevation here is 4,980m.

-Everest Base Camp ( E.B.C): it is a good point to see Mount Everest's peak.
-It has a couple of permanent structures, half a dozen tea tents, a post office, and clusters of tents belonging to various expeditions and several tent guest houses belonging to the local Tibetan for the tourists, but these only exist from late April to early October.
+Everest Base Camp it is a good point to see Mount Everest's peak.
+It has a couple of permanent structures, half a dozen tea tents, a post office, clusters of tents belonging to various expeditions, and several tent guest houses belonging to the local Tibetan for the tourists, but these only exist from late April to early October.

-Clamber up the small hill festooned with prayer flags for great views of Everest peak, the wind here is always heavy.
-Then have your photo taken at the Base Camp marker (A stone), it mentions the world ' Mt Qomolangma Base Camp ' instead of Everest one.
+Clamber up the small hill festooned with prayer flags for great views of Everest Peak, the wind here is always heavy.
+Then have your photo taken at the Base Camp marker (A stone), it mentions the word' Mt Qomolangma Base Camp ' instead of Everest one.
 The base camp is 5,200m above sea level.
 A sign warns that tourists will be fined USD200 for proceeding past Base Camp without a guide at the public toilet wall.

 The height of Mount Everest will continue to change due to the movement of the geographic plate as time goes on.
 Interestingly, although Mount Everest is the highest peak in the world, its peak is not the farthest point from the center of the earth.
 This particular point belongs to Chimborazo in South America.
 The great and majestic image of Mount Everest has always had a huge impact both locally and worldwide.